-Jonty took his visitors for the exhilarating experience of shark cage-diving in Gansbaai, and recollects his experience of coming face to face with a mouth full of razor sharp teeth at the Grootbos Nature Reserve.
+Jonty took his visitors for the exhilarating experience of shark cage-diving in Gansbaai and recollected his experience of coming face to face with a mouth full of razor-sharp teeth at the Grootbos Nature Reserve.

-Cozy fireplaces, luxurious canopy beds and spacious bathrooms make this the ultimate romantic getaway.
-All the meals and a wide variety of guided adventures are included in the stay which ranges from $200 to $500 per person per night sharing.
+Cozy fireplaces, luxurious canopy beds, and spacious bathrooms make this the ultimate romantic getaway.
+All the meals and a wide variety of guided adventures are included in the stay, ranging from $200 to $500 per person per night sharing.

 Hamilton’s Tented Camp, Kruger National Park

-Without trying to flaunt all the international accolades South Africa has won as a wildlife destination, he finds it impossible to write about luxurious properties without including a few of the private game lodges where he has been fortunate to spend some time on safari.
+Without trying to flaunt all the international accolades South Africa has won as a wildlife destination, he finds it impossible to write about luxurious properties without including a few private game lodges where he has been fortunate to spend some time on its safari.

-Hamilton’s tented camp is situated on one of the few private concessions within the world-renowned Kruger National Park, which allows you not only to traverse the largest Game Reserve in South Africa, but also to indulge in the grace, luxury and style of a true “out of Africa” experience!
-The six magnificent canvas tents with their teak floorboards, allow the smells and sounds of the African bush to infiltrate your stay without you feeling exposed.
+Hamilton’s tented camp is situated on one of the few private concessions within the world-renowned Kruger National Park, which allows you not only to traverse the largest Game Reserve in South Africa but also to indulge in the grace, luxury, and style of a true “out of Africa” experience!
+With their teak floorboards, the six magnificent canvas tents allow the smells and sounds of the African bush to infiltrate your stay without you feeling exposed.

-The deep slipper baths, wispy mosquito nets and outdoor showers with views over the seasonal river make it difficult for you to leave for the morning and evening game drives, but the incentive of spotting South Africa’s famous Big 5 will ensure that you join the knowledgeable ranger on his daily excursions into the African bush.
-Book up for $600 which includes accommodation, three meals, two safaris per person per night.
+The deep slipper baths, wispy mosquito nets, and outdoor showers with views over the seasonal river make it difficult for you to leave for the morning and evening game drives.
+Still, the incentive of spotting South Africa’s famous Big 5 will ensure that you join the knowledgeable ranger on his daily excursions into the African bush.
+Book up for $600, including accommodation, three meals, two safaris per person per night.